pololu/rpicsim/docs/Flaws.md

 ----
 _Type: MPLAB X bug_

-_MPLAB X verisons affected: all tested versions_
+_MPLAB X versions affected: all tested versions_

 The {file:RamWatcher.md RAM watcher}, when testing code that writes to LATA, might actually report it as a write to PORTA instead of LATA.
 This flaw has been observed on a PIC10F322 but it probably affects other PORTx and LATx registers.